[FULL GUIDE] How Long To Cook Brisket Per Pound In Oven

 8. Slicing and serving: Slice the brisket against the grain, which helps to ensure tenderness.
 Serve the sliced brisket with your favorite barbecue sauce or au jus, and enjoy!

-Related: [FULL GUIDE] How Long To Cook Broccoli In The Oven
+Related: How Long To Cook Pork Shoulder In Oven At 250 Degrees?

 Cooking Techniques